webplatform/docs/tutorials/MSEPrimer/index.md

 If you're serving from a single video file like the example here, or all of your individual file segments have the exact same codec, bitrate, etc, then you just need to initialize once.
 If you change bitrates, or insert a commercial with different parameters, you'll need to load the initialization segment for the new stream.
 When you return to your regular content, you'll also have to re-initialize the video object.

-Using MSE on your page
+===Using MSE on your page==

 The MSE API itself is a simple concept and basically follows these steps:
-1. Define an HTML5 video element in the HTML section of a page.
+#     Define an HTML5 video element in the HTML section of a page.
-2. Create a MediaSource object in JavaScript.
+#	Create a MediaSource object in JavaScript.
-3. Create a virtual URL using createObjectURL with the MediaSource object as the source.
+#	Create a virtual URL using createObjectURL with the MediaSource object as the source.
-4. Assign the virtual URL to the video element's src property.
+#	Assign the virtual URL to the video element's src property.
-5. Create a SourceBuffer using addSourceBuffer with the mime type of the video you're adding.
+#	Create a SourceBuffer using addSourceBuffer with the mime type of the video you're adding.
-6. Get the video initialization segment from the media file online and add it to the SourceBuffer with appendBuffer.
+#	Get the video initialization segment from the media file online and add it to the SourceBuffer with appendBuffer.
-7. Get the segments of video data from the media file, append them to the SourceBuffer with appendBuffer.
+#	Get the segments of video data from the media file, append them to the SourceBuffer with appendBuffer.
-8. Call the play method on the video element.
+#	Call the play method on the video element.
-9. Repeat step 7 until done.
+#	Repeat step 7 until done.
-10. Clean up.
+#.
+Clean up.

 These are the basic list of steps for using MSE.
 However your player needs to know where files are located, what kind of video file is coming (MP4 or
 WebM), and what the segments are.
 If it's a single segmented file, what the segments are, usually in a byte range.